meeplemaker/idl4-cc-rpi-install/README.md

 Our Raspberry Pi has a public IP-address on the **wlan0** interface.
 We have to set up [**Network Address Translation**](https://en.wikipedia.org/wiki/Network_address_translation) or **Masquerading** so the internet traffic is directed to our private network.
 This is done by adding a line to **iptables**, the Linux firewall.

+We have to reboot so the Raspberry Pi is using the new settings.

+    sudo reboot

-Type in the following command
+With the Rapsberry Pi rebooted, type in the following command

     sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE